annotation/text-fabric/tf/docs/about/searchdesign.md

 Fleeces are the raw material from which we fabricate our search results.

 Every node type, such as `word`, `sentence`, `book` corresponds to a fleece.
-In Text-Fabric, every node has exactly one node type, so the whole space is neatly divided into a small set of fleeces.
+In TF, every node has exactly one node type, so the whole space is neatly divided into a small set of fleeces.

 The most important characteristic of a fleece is it size: the number of nodes in